-From paper ‘Bible’ to digital decision support system
+From paper ‘Bible’ to online decision support system

 Redesign with a focus on user experience

 Joining the agile team

 The redesign was planned with agile sprints of 3-weeks.
 We proposed to expand our cooperation so we could join these multiple agile sprints with the customer.
 At ContentKings we believe multiple rounds of user feedback always add more value than just one round with a longer development cycle.
 Two feedback rounds with 4 users results in better feedback than one round with 8 users.

 With the help of user research by ContentKings we were able to create a better fit with our professional healthcare users.